Avatar Shoot Instructions

 9: ROM poses

-It is recommended that you capture a series of poses to (explain why) to create the ROM (Range of Motion).
+It is recommended that you capture a series of range of motion (ROM) poses to build a shared pose library in Faceware, this will accelerate your automated animation analyzing.
 An example of recommended poses can be seen here:

 It is highly recommended that you slate your shots in case the time code gives you any syncing issues in the post production.